mukharomdev/mukharomdev.github.io/_posts/git-diverged.md

 ---
 title: "How to resolve the git message your: branch and origin main have diverged"
-excerpt: "When working with Git, you might encounter the error message **your branch and 'origin/main' have diverged.** This issue arises when there are commits on your local branch that are not on the origin/main branch, and vice versa.
-This divergence typically occurs after other collaborators have pushed changes to the repository, or when local changes have been made that haven't yet been reconciled with remote changes."
+excerpt: "When working with Git, you might encounter the error message **your branch and 'origin/main' have diverged.** This issue arises when there are commits on your local branch that are not on the origin/main branch, and vice versa."
-coverImage: "/assets/blog/dynamic-routing/cover.jpg"
+coverImage: "/assets/blog/git-diverged/mukharomded.png"
 date: "2020-03-16T05:35:07.322Z"
 author:
   name: mukharomdev